 The kitchen shall contain an exhaust hood, vented thru wall or roof, and a minimum 30-inch-wide gas range, unless otherwise specified by HCDD.
 The homeowner shall have an option for electrical cook top at no additional cost to the City and the homeowner.
-The kitchen may contain a microwave integrated with the range hood and the color shall be either black or white.
+The kitchen may contain a microwave integrated with the range hood and the color shall be either black or white, where all appliances match in color and brand.